EdgarOliveira/scriptlinux/README.md

 # exsh3.sh
 If you need test your anti virus, your tree directory or another test in structure in your directories you can use this script to create a branch in your system to use the test

+# exsh4.sh
+Check if your bar code or contributor number it is real

 # exsh8.sh
 Write a simply letter S with your shell